MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-send-and-receive.md

 Your bot may send an **endOfConversation** activity to indicate to the user that the conversation is ending.
 Likewise, your bot may receive an **endOfConversation** activity to indidate that the user has ended the conversation.

-##<a id="create-client"></a> Creating a connector client
+##<a id="create-client"></a> Create a connector client

 The **ConnectorClient** class contains the methods that a bot uses to communicate with a user on a channel.
 When your bot receives an [Activity](bot-framework-dotnet-concepts.md#activity) object from the Connector service, it should use the **ServiceUrl** specified for that activity to create the connector client that it'll subsequently use to generate a response.

 [!code-csharp[Create connector client](../includes/code/dotnet-send-and-receive.cs#createConnectorClient)]